Wangkatha

-Wangkatha, otherwise written Wongatha, Wongutha, Wankatja, Wongi or Wangai, is a language and the identity of eight Aboriginal Australian peoples of the Eastern Goldfields region.
+Wangkatha, otherwise written Wongatha, Wongutha, Wangkatja, Wongi or Wangai, is a language and the identity of eight Aboriginal Australian peoples of the Eastern Goldfields region.
 The Wangkatja language groups cover the following towns: Coolgardie, Kalgoorlie, Menzies, Leonora and Laverton; these towns encompass the North-eastern Goldfields region of Western Australia.

 Name

 The term wangai/wongi derives from a verbal root meaning 'to speak'.

 The more formal and correct term is either Wangkatha or Wongatha.
 Other spellings include Wongutha and Wangkatja.

-History

-The Wongi, being very active in their traditional country, were the first to show European and British explorers their country, notably water and precious minerals in their country.
-The Wongi showed Irish explorer and discoverer Paddy Hannan his first gold nugget.
-Being a valuable stone, the Wongi worshipped it due to their traditional Tjukurrpa (Dreaming lore) under their traditional practices and governance systems.
-Still today, the Tjukurrpa is respected and highly revered.
-They sporadically fought White settlers who came to the area for gold in the 1890s.

-During the early 1900s the Wongutha/Wangkatha were considered the "most fierce, wild and untamable" of all Aboriginal people in Western Australia.
-The Australian Government did not know what to do with these people.

-Therefore, white missionaries from New South Wales disembarked to Western Australia to establish an area that is now known as the Mount Margaret Aboriginal Community.
-Many of the Aboriginal people who are of the Wongutha/Wangkatha language were part of Mount Margaret.
-All Aboriginal people who were placed in Mount Margaret were educated by the western system and learnt about Christianity.
-There came other neighbouring language/tribal groups who spoke similar languages and shared Tjukurrpa, such as the Pitjantjatjara and the Ngaanyatjarra.
-Other foreign language groups with different languages and customs also were placed at Mount Margaret Mission, which included Ngadju, Tjupan and Mirning.

 Country

 The Wongi or Wongatha/Wangkatha language peoples originate from the following areas; Coolgardie, Kalgoorlie, Leonora, Menzies and Laverton.
 The Wongi group consists of eight peoples: Maduwongga, Waljen, Ngurlutjarra, Ngaanyatjarra, Bindinni, Madatjarra(?), Koara (Kuwarra) and Tjalkatjarra.
 The Wongi Wongatha-Wonganarra Aboriginal Corporation was put into liquidation in 2010.
 Today, their native title land rights interests are represented by the Goldfields Aboriginal Land and Sea Council Corporation.

 Language

 Wangkatha is still spoken and has roughly 200–300 fluent speakers.
 Most speakers reside in their traditional country including Coolgardie, Kalgoorlie, Menzies, Leonora, Laverton, Cosmo Newberry and Mulga Queen.
 The eight tribes who speak Wongi as a collective, have also their own distinct dialects which are also their tribes.